keshavpj1711/Learning-WebDev/JS/Intermediate/readme.md

 ### Accessing Elements

 - `document.getElementById(id)`: Returns element with the specified id.
+  - When using this keep in mind that your are calling this on the document and not on any child element.
 - `document.getElementsByClassName(className)`: Returns all elements with the specified class.
 - `document.getElementsByTagName(tagName)`: Returns all elements with the specified tag name.
 - `document.querySelector(selector)`: Returns the first element matching the CSS selector.